Dartmouth-Hitchcock Medical Center

 Length of Program: 12 months

-Class Size: 2 Residents per class
+Class Size: 1 resident per class

 Dartmouth-Hitchcock Medical Center:

-Founded in 1893, Dartmouth-Hitchcock Medical Center is a nonprofit academic health system that includes a 396-bed hospital with the only Level 1 trauma center and the only air ambulance service; the Norris Cotton Cancer Center; the Children’s Hospital at Dartmouth-Hitchcock; and is affiliated with several hospitals in New Hampshire and Vermont.
+Founded in 1893, Dartmouth-Hitchcock Medical Center is a nonprofit academic health system that includes a 396-bed hospital with the area’s only Level 1 trauma center and the only air ambulance service; the Norris Cotton Cancer Center; the Children’s Hospital at Dartmouth-Hitchcock; and is affiliated with several hospitals in New Hampshire and Vermont.
 In partnership with the Audrey and Theodor Geisel School of Medicine at Dartmouth and the White River Junction Veterans Administration Medical Center in White River Junction, VT, Dartmouth-Hitchcock trains nearly 400 residents and fellows annually and performs world-class research.

-Annual stipend: $70,000
+Annual Stipend: $70,000

 Benefits: PA Residents are eligible for full and comprehensive benefits provided by D-H.

-Equipment: The residency program provides educational materials including protective loupes, lab coats, textbooks, computer, handouts and internet access while in a D-H facility.
+Equipment: The residency program provides educational materials including protective loupes, lab coats, textbooks, a computer, handouts and internet access while in a D-H facility.